-To better understand the relation between debt maturity structure and firm credit quality, we perform a number of cross-sectional tests.
-When we differentiate firms based on their prior credit quality, we find that the positive association between Δ LT-1{t-1} and Δ RATING{t} is present only for firms with speculative-grade ratings (S&P rating below BBB-).
+To better understand the relationship between debt maturity structure and firm credit quality, we perform a number of cross-sectional tests.
+When we differentiate firms based on their prior credit quality, we find that the positive association between $\Delta LT$ - $1{t-1}$ and $\Delta Rating_t$ is present only for firms with speculative grade ratings (S&P rating below 'BBB-').
 This is consistent with such firms facing greater difficulty in refinancing or repaying their maturing long-term debt.
-We also find that the positive correlation between $\Delta LT-1{t-1}$ and $\Delta RATING_t$ is stronger for firms that experience a year-on-year decline in operating profitability, during periods of economic recession, and during the 2007-2009 financial crisis.
-Interestingly, such a positive correlation is present during periods of economic expansion as well.
+We also find that the positive correlation between $\Delta LT$ - $1{t-1}$ and $\Delta Rating_t$ is stronger for firms that experience a year-on-year decline in operating profitability, during periods of economic recession and during the 2007-2009 financial crisis.
+Interestingly, such positive correlation is present during periods of economic expansion as well.

 Next, we conduct two further tests to address additional concerns and strengthen our findings from the baseline analysis.
 First, rollover risk may become an issue only when there is a large increase in the amount of long-term debt due, and not otherwise.
-That is, we may expect a nonlinear relation between Δ LT-1{t-1} and Δ RATING_t.
-To address this issue, we define a dummy variable to identify firm-years in which LT-1{t-1} exceeds 5% (which is equal to its sample mean plus 1 standard deviation) and find that our results are stronger when we use this dummy instead of LT-1{t-1} as the measure of rollover risk.
-In terms of economic magnitude, we find that an increase in LT-1{t-1} from under 5% to over 5% is associated with a 0.126-notch increase in Δ RATING_t.
+That is, we may expect a non-linear relationship between $\Delta LT-1{t-1}$ and $\Delta Rating_t$ .
+To address this issue, we define a dummy variable to identify firm-years in which $LT-1{t-1}$ exceeds 5% (which is equal to its sample mean plus one standard deviation), and find that our results are stronger when we use this dummy instead of $LT-1{t-1}$ as the measure of rollover risk.
+In terms of economic magnitude, we find that an increase in $LT-1{t-1}$ from under 5% to over 5% is associated with a 0.126 notch increase in $\Delta Rating_t$ .